 Mrs Elizabeth Owers (Parent)

-Committees: Resources Committee, Pay Committee & Performance Management of Head Teacher
+Committees: Resources Committee (Vice Chair), Pay Committee & Performance Management of Head Teacher

 I joined the Governing body in February 2016 as an associate governor and was subsequently elected as parent governor in September 2016.
-I am a parent of Thomas in year 1 and Jessica who will be joining the school in September 2018.
+I am a parent of Thomas in year 4 and Jessica in year 1.

-Within my role as Head of Human Resources for Musto Limited, the World’s leading Sailing apparel brand I have responsibility for HR, Payroll, Health and Safety, Corporate Social Responsibility and Business Continuity Planning.
-I am therefore able to bring a range of skills and experience to the school in relation to Human Resources, Mediation and H&S as I am a Chartered Member of CIPD, ACAS accredited internal workplace mediator and have completed IOSH Managing Safely training.
+Within my role as Group HR Director for Eurobase Systems Limited, I am a member of the Group Board and have responsibility for HR with a particular focus on organisation development and talent management.
+I am able to bring a range of skills and experience to the school in relation to HR, Mediation and H&S as I am a Chartered Fellow of CIPD, ACAS accredited internal workplace mediator, MHFA England Mental Health First Aider and have completed IOSH Managing Safely training.

 In previous roles I have advised and supported independent schools and an authority directly with HR matters including safer recruitment and HR casework with child protection related issues.